WatchTheory/data_analytics_notes/note_aug_12.md

 - made us complete summary notes to push to github for the lab
 - told us "All notes were all up to us" -

-- you determine how fast the runs
+- you determine how fast the class runs, the professor is there to guide and teach you.

--
+### After Hours

+- KEY : grab a book, read, highlight, code it and repeat how are you going to develop that mindset if you haven't developed it. you have read enough about it  - you have to slow down and spend time developing it

+you haven't had time learn more about the topic trick : one hour a day, just read a book time progress step-by-step

-Assigment (Your benifits) : Due thursday research custumizte termal personal -
+Assigment (Your benifits) : Due thursday research custumizte termal for your personal environment

   highlight (glance Ch 2:)